caspiankeyes/AISecForge-arXiv-Publication/README.md

 ### 6.3 Resources and Tools

-The LLMSecForge framework includes comprehensive resources and tools to enable effective implementation:
+The AISecForge framework includes comprehensive resources and tools to enable effective implementation:

 #### 6.3.1 Implementation Toolkit Components